5 Must-Try Tips from Social Media Pros

 “And if someone posts a negative comment, you’re allowed to delete it,” says Taylor.
 “It’s your space!”

-3. Enlist your friends
+3. Enlist your friends.

 To help grow a following, don’t be afraid to lean on friends, especially those in the industry.
-“If you're targeting a local community, collaboration posts with each other helps expand the reach of a post,” says Crumm.
+“If you're targeting a local community, collaboration posts with each other help expand the reach of a post,” says Crumm.
 You can also use your IRL social network to expand your digital one.
 “Back when I was still fashion blogging on Facebook, I’d ask five of my closest girlfriends to invite 10 of their friends to my Facebook page or tell them about my blog, and bless their hearts, they did,” he says.
 “I'm not afraid to get a little grassroots—it all adds up at the end of the day.”

-4. Use your vibe to attract your tribe
+4. Use your vibe to attract your tribe.

 The key to growing a community is to be authentic, says Conlon Pavelchak.
 “Make sure people know who you are, what you stand for, your philosophies, your mission because people will buy into that.”
-Everything you post should reflect those values, she says.
-“The most important thing about brand messaging from a PR and communications strategic level is making sure you're saying the same thing.“ And resist the urge to be everything to everyone, she says.
+Everything you post should reflect those values, she says. '“The most important thing about brand messaging from a PR and communications strategic level is making sure you're saying the same thing.”
+And resist the urge to be everything to everyone—that’s not authentic, she says.
 “Stay in your lane.”

-5. Approach the different platforms strategically
+5. Approach the different platforms strategically.

 And don’t forget about LinkedIn.
 “That’s another huge networking opportunity,” says Conlon Pavelchak.
 “You can engage with brands, CMOs, and artists.
 There’s so much there, and it tends to get overlooked.”